Animation and Timing System Overview

 Note that although a relationship is created among the input and output of the AnimationClock objects in the composition chain, their timing behaviors are not affected; Clock objects (including AnimationClock objects) have a hierarchical dependency on their parent Clock objects.

-In addition to calculating output values, the time manager does other work ever time it ticks: it determines the state of each clock and raises events as appropriate.
+In addition to calculating output values, the time manager does other work every time it ticks: it determines the state of each clock and raises events as appropriate.

 While ticks occur frequently, it's possible for a lot of things to happen between ticks.
 For example, a Clock might be stopped, started, and stopped again, in which case its CurrentState value will have changed three times.
 In theory, the CurrentStateInvalidated event could be raised multiple times in a single tick; however, the timing engine consolidates events, so that the CurrentStateInvalidated event can be raised at most once per tick.
 This is true for all timing events: at most one event of each type is raised for a given Clock object.